Uploadcare migration tool

 Migro helps you migrate to Uploadcare from other cloud file management services like Filestack, Cloudinary, etc. Currently, we support migrating from Filestack, but you can migrate from other services too: you’ll just need to provide your file URLs for import.

-This utility requires Python 3.5.
+This utility requires Python version 3.5.3 or later.

 In order to install migro, simply run: